Conference

 Exhibition

-Like a child in a sweetshop, Steve Ringwood was spoilt for choice as he toured the exhibitor stands at this year’s European AstroFest.
+Like a child in a sweetshop, Steve Ringwood was spoilt for choice as he toured the exhibitor stands at European AstroFest 2025.

 Like Christmas and birthdays, European AstroFest comes around just once a year, but it always feels like both rolled together.
 It is a chance to catch up on the latest science and meet old friends, as enthusiasts from far and wide come together at this astronomical nexus, but what keeps us starry-eyed as we enter the exhibition hall is the serried ranks of luscious optical goodies waiting to be assessed and carried off.